milanaryal/milanaryal.github.io/_posts/2014/2014-01-10-lifes-beautiful-truly.md

   - "/2014/01/lifes-beautiful-truly/"
 ---

-*This story contains some 'tips' that may bring you a beautiful life.
-Read them, live by them more fully, and you will surely experience a beautiful life!*
+<p class="lead">This story contains some ‘tips’ that may bring you a beautiful life.
+Read them, live by them more fully, and you will surely experience a beautiful life!</p>

----

 Take a 10 to 30 minute walk every day and while you walk, smile.